isamu-isozaki/teamai_test/marketing/product-marketing/customer-reference-program/index.html.md

 #### Publishing to the website

-1. Start by creating a `.yml` file in `/data/case_studies` directory under Marketing site repo (www-gitlab-com project).
+1. Start by creating a `.yml` file in `/data/case_studies` directory under Marketing site repo (www-gitlab-com project/index.html.md).
-2. Keep the name of file same as company name (this is not mandatory but it is easier to manage), for eg; if company name is "Foobar", create a file as `/data/case_studies/foobar.yml`.
+2. Keep the name of file same as company name (this is not mandatory but it is easier to manage/index.html.md), for eg; if company name is "Foobar", create a file as `/data/case_studies/foobar.yml`.
 3. Once created, add contents of the file using this sample Case Study template, and then update the values of each property based on case study details, remember, do NOT change property names.
 4. Once this file is added, you'll need to restart marketing site server by first closing it using Ctrl+C and then running bundle exec middleman again.
 5. When the server is started, you can view generated Case Study page in your local instance of marketing site under the URL, for eg; http://localhost:4567/customers/foobar.